Exactly Solvable Population Model with Square-Root Growth Noise and Cell-Size Regulation: Constant Division Size Model

 where $I_1(x)$ is the first-order modified Bessel function of the first kind.
 The exponentially small term in front of the $\delta$ function is the probability that the first cell (or all of the cells in the population at a later time) gets absorbed at $s=0$ and never divides.

 It is exceptionally rare for the Bellman-Harris process to give a closed-form solution for the asymptotic population distribution.
 In fact, with the exception of the exponentially distributed generation times (the Yule process), I am not aware of any other generation time distribution that makes BH solvable in closed form.
-This drastic simplification is not a coincidence; the reason for the simplicity in this model is apparent from \eq{s_tot}, which shows that the total population mass obeys the same SDE as that of a single cell.
+This drastic simplification is not a coincidence.
+The reason for the simplicity in this model is apparent from \eq{s_tot}, and provides an alternative method that allows us to find the full time-dependent distribution of the number of cells in the population. \Eq{s_tot} shows that the total population mass obeys the same SDE as that of a single cell.
 While at early times, the number $N_t$ of cells does not track well with the total population mass $M_t$, asymptotically, when the distribution of sizes of the cells settles to its steady state (given in \eq{det_size_dist}), the number of cells is given by $N_t=M_t/\bar s_p$, where $\bar s_p$ is the steady-state population average of cell sizes.
 The probability density $f_M(s,t)$ of $M_t$ obeys the Fokker-Planck equation

 with the initial condition $f_M(s,0)=\delta(s-1)$.
 These types of PDEs with coefficients linear in $s$ were first studied by Feller~\cite{feller1951two}.
 Laplace transform reduces this second-order PDE to a first-order PDE, $\partial_t\tilde p(x,t) + (x^2\sigma^2-x)\,\partial_x\tilde p(x,t)=0$, with the initial condition $\tilde p(x,0) = e^{- x}$.
 This can be solved using the method of characteristics, with the solution $\tilde p(x,t) =\exp[-x\,e^t/(1+(e^t-1)\,x\, \sigma^2)]$.
 Using the identity $\mathcal L^{-1}\left\{e^{1/s}\right\}=I_1\left(2\sqrt{x}\right)/\sqrt{x} +\delta (x)$ and standard properties of the Laplace transform, we can invert this to find the full time-dependent solution of the probability density